 How will I move through the security checkpoint at the airport?

-Your cat’s travel carrier must go through the luggage x-ray screening device at the airport, and your cat cannot, so you will have to carry her in your arms through the human screening device.
-She should be wearing a snugly fitting harness with a leash attached to prevent escape, and you should follow these steps:
+Your cat’s travel carrier must go through the luggage X-ray screening device at the airport, and your cat cannot, so you will have to carry her in your arms through the human screening device.
+She should be wearing a firm-fitting harness with a leash attached to prevent escape, and you should follow these steps:

-- Prepare yourself and your belongings, removing your shoes, toiletries, and laptop computer and placing them in the bins to go through the x-ray machine.
+- Prepare yourself and your belongings, removing your shoes and your toiletries and laptop or tablet from your bag, then place them in the bins to go through the X-ray machine.

-- Remove your cat from the carrier and send the carrier through the machine.
+- Remove your cat from the carrier and send the carrier through the X-ray machine.

-- Once you are beckoned through yourself, find the carrier and safely reposition your cat inside before gathering your belongings.
+- Once you are through the screening with your cat, find the carrier and safely reposition your cat inside before gathering your belongings.